-If your child is struggling to access online learning due to a digital access difficulty then please contact the school office (office@trinitychurchschool.com) or the class teacher via Seesaw, so we are aware of the nature of the difficulty and can do all that we can to support and help.
+If your child is struggling to access online learning due to a digital access difficulty then please contact the school office (office@hemingtonprimary.co.uk) so we are aware of the nature of the difficulty and can do all that we can to support and help.
 The help we are able to offer will depend on the nature of difficulties and resources available to us at the time.

-- We may be able to lend your child a school chrome book, which parents can collect and sign for. - We can print materials which can be collected from outside the school office. - We will provide exercise books for children to record their work in, as required.
+- We may be able to lend your child a school chrome book. - We may be able to give you access to an unlimited-data SIM. - We may be able to apply for a 4G router.

-Children are asked to complete their work in their exercise books and upload photos of this to their portfolio on Seesaw.
-Teachers then provide feedback on the uploaded work.
+Teachers will ensure that no work is set that requires any resources to be printed.
+Packs of work and resources will be delivered as needed to children at home.
+Children are asked to complete their work in their exercise books and may be asked to upload photos of their work onto Google Classroom.
+Teachers then provide feedback.